XeroAPI/xero-ruby/docs/projects/ProjectApi.md

   page_size: 10, # Integer | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500.

-  states: , # Array<String> | Comma-separated list of states to find.
+  states: , # Array&lt;String&gt; | Comma-separated list of states to find.
 Will find all time entries that are in the status of whatever is specified.

   is_chargeable: true, # Boolean | Finds all time entries which relate to tasks with the charge type `TIME` or `FIXED`.

-  date_after_utc: 2013-10-20T19:20:30+01:00, # Time | ISO 8601 UTC date.
+  date_after_utc: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | ISO 8601 UTC date.
 Finds all time entries on or after this date filtered on the `dateUtc` field.

-  date_before_utc: 2013-10-20T19:20:30+01:00 # Time | ISO 8601 UTC date.
+  date_before_utc: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | ISO 8601 UTC date.
 Finds all time entries on or before this date filtered on the `dateUtc` field.
 }

 begin